 Thinking about cybercriminals’ motivations and tactics can help put security controls and training in place to reduce or prevent cyber-attacks.
-Here are a few ways to think like a hacker.
+What do you need to know?
+Below we’ll dig into the best practices.

 Understand Their Motivation